benniefolyfe/set-self-buffs/README.md

 There are two versions of this add-on:

-1. **Set Self-Buffs (Script)**: This version is a manually-driven script, which means it is run in Google Script app rather than through the Habitica user interface.
+1. **Set Self-Buffs (Script)**: This version is a manually-driven script, which means it is run in Google Apps Script rather than through the Habitica user interface.
 2. **Set Self-Buffs (Habitica)**: This version is an event-driven script, which means it creates reward task buttons in your Habitica user interface.

 ## Tips